nus-cs2103-AY2425S1/tp/docs/index.md

 - A minimalistic, colourful design, meant for reducing clutter and time needed to understand the interface
 - Optimised for keyboard users and fast typists
 - Intuitive commands, designed to be quick to type and easy to learn
 - Flexible command syntax to suit a variety of use cases
+- Auto-saves so that you don't have to worry about losing any data

 ## Getting Started